 Interstate and overseas members have the satisfaction of keeping in touch with our Association through our newsletters and emails.
 Recently one of our English members visited the burial place of Gov. Arthur Phillip and provided us with information and photos.
 This is of particular interest to the Association as Gov. Phillip, was governor of New South Wales at the time of European settlement and responsible for both the colonies of New South Wales and Van Diemen's Land and the person Gov. Collins was required to report to upon the founding of Hobart Town..

-Access to our members only website where you can catch up with what we are doing or maybe you would like to submit your own ancestry for other members to read.
+Access to our "members only" website pages are where you can catch up with what we are doing or maybe you would like to submit your own ancestry for other members to read.

 Members receive our quarterly Newsletter with information about our activities both current and planned.
 Historical Articles and stories are included, often with reports on the information provided by guest speakers at our monthly meetings.

 For the purpose of exchanging research we can put members with common ancestors, in touch with each other with a view to expanding family histories.
 This only happens if consent is given on the application for membership forms.
 (Most members do tick this box).

 On special occasions we have produced booklets covering special events or conferences, however we do not publish family histories.

 In addition to all the above, members meet monthly (except January) with guest speakers providing interesting topics and presentations relating to the history and settlement of early Hobart Town.
 Following each meeting all enjoy the companionship of likeminded people over a welcoming morning tea where you may meet a long lost cousin or even a cousin you never knew you had.
 We quite often have members from overseas and interstate joining us at our meetings.
 Members are welcome to bring along other family members or an interested person to our meetings.